 Yerba mate is also POSSIBLY UNSAFE during breast-feeding.
 It is not known whether the cancer-causing chemicals in yerba mate pass into breast milk, but that is a concern.
 The caffeine in yerba mate is also a problem.
 It might cause irritability and increased bowel movements in nursing infants.

 Children: Yerba mate is POSSIBLY UNSAFE for children when taken by mouth.
-Yerba mate is linked with an increased risk of esophageal cancer, kidney cancer, stomach cancer, bladder cancer, cervical cancer, prostate cancer, lung cancer, and possibly laryngeal or mouth cancer.
+Yerba mate is linked with an increased risk of some types of cancer, including cancer of the esophagus, kidney, stomach, bladder, cervix, prostate, lung, and possibly larynx or mouth.

 Anxiety disorders: The caffeine in yerba mate might make anxiety disorders worse.